 In the United Kingdom and across Europe, when we do so we are regulated under the Data Protection Act 2018 and General Data Protection Regulation and we are responsible as ‘controller’ of that personal information for the purposes of those laws.

 In connection with personal data provided through your use of the Engagement Cloud platform and other services that we provide, we are a ‘processor’ for the purposes of the General Data Protection Regulation.

 We also obtain personal information from your use of the Engagement Cloud platform.
-When you upload end-user data in the Engagement Cloud platform, we may have access to the data and content of your messages.
+When you upload contact data in the Engagement Cloud platform, we may have access to the data and content of your messages.
 We receive information about how you use the Engagement Cloud platform and store it in log files or other types of files associated to your account and link it to other information we hold about you.
-This information might include the date and date of any activity, your browser and IP address as well as actions you have taken within the Engagement Cloud platform.
+This information might include the date and date of any activity, the browser and IP address as well as actions your end-users have taken within the Engagement Cloud platform.
 This information helps us to improve the Engagement Cloud platform for you for all users of the platform.

 Dotdigital may obtain information about you or end-users from third parties, such as public databases, social media platforms, third party data providers and our marketing partners.
 Examples of the information we may receive from other sources include device information (e.g. IP address and browser), location, behavioural data and demographic information.
 We may use this information, alone or in combination with other information described above, to develop or provide more relevant platform features or services (e.g. social media data of end-users allowing you to send more relevant content) or provide more relevant marketing and content to you.